OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 1. Set up and start a tool to capture traffic, such as one of the following:
    - The web browser's [developer tools](https://developer.mozilla.org/en-US/docs/Tools)
    - A proxy including [OWASP ZAP](https://owasp.org/www-project-zap/)
-2. Disable any features or plugins that make the web browser favour HTTPS, since some tests require the user to use [forced browsing](https://owasp.org/www-community/attacks/Forced_browsing) to intentionally request HTTP versions of sensitive pages.
+2. Disable any features or plugins that make the web browser favour HTTPS.
+Some browsers or extensions, such as [HTTPS Everywhere](https://www.eff.org/https-everywhere), will combat [forced browsing](https://owasp.org/www-community/attacks/Forced_browsing) by redirecting HTTP requests to HTTPS.

 In the captured traffic, look for sensitive data including the following: